jminjie/resume-hugo/content/about/_index.md

 Based in San Francisco, CA.

 ##### In theater:
-Jord has produced and music directed with Underscore Theatre in Chicago, the Chicago Musical Theatre Festival, the New York Musical Festival, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, and PACE University in New York, Shotgun Players in Berkeley, and FaultLine Theater and Z-Space in San Francisco.
+Jord's first show, "Baked!
+The Musical," (co-created with Deepak Kumar) premiered at the Chicago Musical Theatre Festival 2020, where it won awards for Best Lyrics, Best Lead, Best Supporting, and Best Ensemble.
+Since then the shows has been accepted into RAVE 2020, NYFM 2020, was a NMTC 2022 semi-finalist, and most recently was selected for NAMT 2022.
+She has also produced and music directed with Underscore Theatre in Chicago, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, and PACE University in New York, Shotgun Players in Berkeley, and FaultLine Theater and Z-Space in San Francisco.

 ##### In music:
 She is a multi-instrumentalist and composer, and a classically trained pianist that now makes music spanning many contemporary genres including jazz and pop.

 ##### In technology:
-In 2022 Jord joined the <a href="https://www.exploratorium.edu/">Exploratorium</a> in San Francisco as a New Media Exhibit Developer designing and prototyping new exhibits.
+In 2022 Jord joined the <a href="https://www.exploratorium.edu/">Exploratorium</a>, a world-renowned interactive art and science museum in San Francisco, as a New Media Exhibit Developer designing and prototyping new exhibits.
 Prior to that she worked as a Software Engineer at Google from 2016 to 2021, on the Android OS telephony stack.
-Her installations has been shown at the Canessa Gallery and the Exploratorium in San Francisco.
+Her installations have been shown at the Canessa Gallery and the Exploratorium in San Francisco.

 ### According to others
 A collaborator: